-Rob Sutton explains how investment strategies can enable you to contend with low-cost competitors to achieve sustainable growth, even in tough times.
+Even in challenging times, choosing the right investment strategies can enable you to contend with low-cost competitors to achieve sustainable growth, writes Rob Sutton.

 Times are tough in Australia’s – and the world’s – manufacturing sector.
 In the current COVID-19 pandemic crisis, we’re all trying to balance our need for preserving cash versus investing in capital infrastructure to get through and be ahead in the recovery beyond.